M/V Galapagos Sky

 Please wait for you baggage to be unloaded.
 Collect it and then look for someone holding a card with your name or the name of your Galapagos yacht: Galapagos Sky

-You will go to the Lobos Islands for your try-out dive to make sure all your equipment is functional and comfortable.
-The beach here harbours a colony of Galapagos sea lions.
+The beach on Lobos Island harbours a colony of Galapagos sea lions.
+As in other colonies in the archipelago, you can approach nurturing females within a few metres.
 In the breeding season this colony is also visited by territorial males, defending and mating the harem on their section of beach.
 This low islet is home to more than just Galapagos sea lions.
 Two other emblematic species breed here: male blue-footed boobies and great frigate birds.
 In season, booby males try to impress females with clumsy dances, showing off how blue (and healthy) their feet are.
 Male frigatebirds inflate and wobble huge red throat poaches called gulas.
 Young fluffy offspring cry for food, whilst juveniles try out their wings ready to fly.

 PM: Cousins Rock, Santiago Island